ibmjstart/cf-object-storage/README.md

 ### Install From Binary (Recommended)

-Download the binary for your machine ([Linux](https://github.com/ibmjstart/cf-large-objects/tree/master/binaries/linux/cf-object-storage?raw=true), [Mac](https://github.com/ibmjstart/cf-large-objects/tree/master/binaries/darwin/cf-object-storage?raw=true), [Windows](https://github.com/ibmjstart/cf-large-objects/tree/master/binaries/windows/cf-object-storage.exe?raw=true))
-and navigate to the downloaded binary from within your terminal.
+Download the binary for your machine from the releases page ([Linux](https://github.com/ibmjstart/cf-object-storage/releases/tag/v1.0.0/cf-object-storage-linux.tar.gz), [Mac](https://github.com/ibmjstart/cf-object-storage/releases/tag/v1.0.0/cf-object-storage-darwin.tar.gz), [Windows](https://github.com/ibmjstart/cf-object-storage/releases/tag/v1.0.0/cf-object-storage-windows.tar.gz)) and navigate to the downloaded binary from within your terminal.
 Then run the following `cf` command from the directory the binary was downloaded to.